Central venous catheter: Pneumothorax

 The incidence of pneumothorax is highest with subclavian vein catheterization due to its anatomic proximity to the apex of the lung.
 In the case of catheterization of the internal jugular vein, the risk of pneumothorax is minimized by the use of ultrasound guidance.
 For experienced clinicians, the incidence of pneumothorax is about 1.5–3.1%.
 The National Institute for Health and Care Excellence (UK) and other medical organizations recommend the routine use of ultrasonography to minimize complications.

 If a pneumothorax is suspected, an upright chest x-ray should be obtained.
 An upright chest x-ray is preferred because free air will migrate to the apex of the lung, where it is easily visualized.
 Of course, this is not always possible, particularly in critically ill patients in the intensive care unit.
 Radiographs obtained in the supine position fail to detect 25–50% of pneumothoraces.
 Instead, bedside ultrasound is a superior method of detection in those too ill to obtain upright imaging.

 Vascular perforation

-Perforation of vasculature by a catheter is a feared and potentially life-threatening complication of central lines.
+Perforation of vessels other than the intended target is a feared and potentially life-threatening complication of central line insertion.
 Fortunately, the incidence of these events is exceedingly rare, especially when lines are placed with ultrasound guidance.
 Accidental cannulation of the carotid artery is a potential complication of placing a central line in the internal jugular vein.
 This occurs at a rate of approximately 1% when ultrasound guidance is used.
 However, it has a reported incidence of 0.5–11% when an anatomical approach is used.
 If the carotid is accidentally cannulated and a catheter is inserted into the artery, the catheter should be left in place and a vascular surgeon should be notified because removing it can be fatal.